 - Avoiding focusing on anger or sadness directed toward the person who did wrong.

-- Reflecting on times that you hurt someone else and treating forgiveness of another person as forgiveness of yourself.
+- Reflecting on times you hurt someone else and treating forgiveness of another person as forgiveness of yourself.

 - Telling the other person that they are forgiven.